Healthy and Pleasant Mealtimes

 The Breakfast Boost Brainpower Checklist is a list of simple, no cost or low cost strategies that many increase participation, reduce food waste, and increase selection and consumption of healthy breakfasts.
 It can be used as a training or goal setting tool for your breakfast program.

-Download a copy of the Breakfast Boosts Brainpower Checklist
+Download the Breakfast Boosts Brainpower Checklist

 Recess Before Lunch (RBL) allows students to play (go to recess) first, and then have lunch.
 Play, then eat.
 It's an effective School Wellness strategy that helps students eat well and perform well in school.